Unnamed10110/simpleHighlighter_Unnamed10110/README.md

 <blockquote>
 <strong>🟢 Hello there:</strong> This used to be a simple python program running in the console, and activated via auto hotkey to run it which made it really slow.
 Now it is a fully functional background service much faster and easier to set up.
-Do not worry about the .exe change, you can see the source code, and even the code that generates the .exe (it's al there).
+Do not worry about the .exe change, you can see the source code, and even the code that generates the .exe (it's all there).

 Any suggestion is much appreciated